Psmths/windows-forensic-artifacts/account/evtx-4624-successful-logon.md

 | 7 | RDP reconnects or interactive unlocking |
 | 9 | Explicit credentials (`runas`) |
 | 10 | Interactive logon (RDP) |

+### Caveats
+Certain situations may cause this artifact to become noisy.
+On Domain Controllers serving many endpoints, these endpoints will periodically perform Type 3 Network Logons to the Domain Controller to retrieve group policy.